 Looking for a warm soup that feeds crowds (or just you)?
+Or a dish that duly celebrates Southern Food Heritage Day (October 11)?
 Your search ends here.
 In 40 minutes, you’ll have a pot full of chewy sausages, plump shrimps, tender crabs bathed in a thick, flavorful broth.

 It’s also an amazing comfort food, especially when the cold draws near.
 Stock your fridge with this warm soup so you can enjoy it whenever.

 So click here to get the ingredients you need to make seafood gumbo.
 Or, read on to learn more about this dish.

 Why Is It Called Gumbo?